 The basics of Probation in South Carolina is the Judge sentences you to jail, but the Judge suspends that sentence to a term of probation.
 In South Carolina, Probation can not exceed 5 years.
 If you successfully complete probation, the suspended sentence never comes into effect.

 For example: If your sentence is 10 years suspended to 5 years probation, you will be on probation for 5 years.
 If you successfully complete probation, you won’t serve 10 years.
-However, if you violate probation, the Judge could repentance you to 10 years in jail.
+However, if you violate probation, the Judge could sentence you to 10 years in jail.

 However, if you VIOLATE your probation the Judge can send you to jail.
 Because you pled guilty, this is not a trial.
 It is only a hearing where the Department of Probation and Parole must prove by the preponderance of the evidence that you violated the terms of your probation.